Slavery rejected in some, not all, states where on ballot

 “There is a big opportunity here, in this moment,” Tylek said.

 Aaron Morrison is a New York City-based member of the AP’s Race and Ethnicity team.
-Follow him on Twitter: https://www.twitter.com/aaronlmorrison.
+Follow him on Twitter at https://www.twitter.com/aaronlmorrison.
+Follow the AP’s coverage of the midterm elections at https://apnews.com/hub/2022-midterm-elections and check out https://apnews.com/hub/explaining-the-elections to learn more about the issues and factors at play.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.